aurotripathy/training-with-noise-reduces-overfitting/README.md

-# The Unreasonable Effectiveness of Training With Jitter (i.e, How to Reduces Overfitting)
+# The Unreasonable Effectiveness of Training With Jitter (i.e, How to Reduce Overfitting)

 In the everyday scenario of a small dataset, an overfitted model is a likely outcome, meaning that the model does not generalize very well to test data.
 In this example, we highlight a simple yet powerful way to reduce overfitting.